This post may contain affiliate links. Please read our disclosure policy.

 Author: Serene

-Bowl of beer cheese soup topped with shredded cheese and crumbled bacon.
+Bowl of beer cheese soup ready to serve with bacon, cheese and fresh parsley on top.

 Ingredients